Fill the frame photography composition for impact – how, when, why

 This makes your subject more important by giving them the largest portion of the image so the viewer immediately knows what the photo is about.

 I’d taken up position along the roadside of a May Day parade through the town.
 I couldn’t move to a new position, otherwise I’d lose my really good spot.
-For this image I zoomed in on the woman putting a blob of green paint on the boy’s nose (it’s a Green Man tradition).
 In the image above, there’s a lot going on, so it’s not easy to see who is the main subject.
-Whereas below, because I zoomed in, the action is clear.

 3. Framing to create a greater connection between subject and viewer

 Photographing little ones at play is a bit like photographing wildlife.
 You take a few shots a bit early just to get the shot, then you move closer to improve on your composition.
-See what a difference it makes to fill the frame?

 Get closer to the subject to fill the frame

-How to fill the frame
+How to fill the frame in photography

-2. If you can’t move closer to your subject and your subject is not coming closer to you, zoom your lens to a longer focal length
+If you can’t move closer to your subject and your subject isn’t likely to come closer to you, switch to a zoom lens and zoom your lens to a longer focal length to fill the frame.

-In the shot above (focal length of 160mm at f13) there are a lot of penguins and nothing really to grab the viewer’s attention.
-I could not get closer, but as I had a zoom lens on my camera I was able to zoom in closer to 200mm for the shot below.
+I couldn’t get closer, but as I had a zoom lens on my camera I was able to zoom in closer to 200mm for the shot below.
 I changed my position slightly to eliminate distractions from the background and foreground and set the aperture to f2.8 to blur the background.

-Zoom to fill the frame in photography
+Penguins photographed close up to fill the frame

 What to include when you fill the frame and why